 Linus Torvalds, the father of Linux, started to create a new operating system kernel as a personal project.
 That particular project from that time was growing continuously to date as a Linux kernel.
 Linus Torvalds started the project in 1991, and he released the source code under a license prohibiting commercial distribution under the GNU (General Public License).
 Linux had updated later to a vast scale to run servers, cloud computing, desktop, laptop, tabs, and mobile devices.
 History of Linux is extensive, and hereunder I am telling small detail about Linux.

 When Linus Torvalds was a student at the University of Helsinki, he started a project that becomes a Linux kernel later.
 He composed the program for the hardware he was using.
-Since he needed to utilize the elements of his new PC with an 80386 processor, development done on MINIX utilizing the GNU C Compiler.
-The GNU C Compiler is still the primary decision for compiling Linux today.
+Since he needed to utilize the elements of his new PC with an 80386 processor, development was done on MINIX utilizing the GNU C Compiler.
 It also can be worked with different compilers.
 Torvalds wrote in his “Just for Fun” book; he completed writing an operating system kernel.
 At age 21 (25 August 1991), he announced this framework in a Usenet presenting on the newsgroup “comp.os.minix.”.
 The announcement is given below as it’s:

 “Hello everybody out there using Minix –